CROSP/pretty-toast/README.md

  * Bunch of predefined static methods for frequently used messages `Error`, `Info`,`Warning` ...
  * Flexible `Builder` class, so you construct almost any kind of toast message
  * Main class extends native `Toast` class
+ * No memory leaks
  * Support starting from `Android 2.1` (`API 7`)

+**UPDATE**
+I updated library to version 0.2.0.
+There are some important issues were fixed.
+Now popup window looks much better.
+So please use 0.2.0 version.

 Screenshots
 -----------